Holy Family College, Abak

-In Abak, Nigeria, Holy Family College (HOFACO) is a boys' secondary school.
-The school was founded in 1942 by the Catholic Mission in Nigeria.
+Holy Family College (HOFACO) is a boys' secondary school, located in Abak, Akwa Ibom State, Nigeria, The school was founded in 1942 by the Catholic Mission in Nigeria.

 The Holy Family College, Oku-Abak, Abak L.G.A of Akwa Ibom State, was established in 1942 by Bishop James Moynagh SPS, then Catholic Bishop of Calabar Diocese, as the pioneer secondary school on Annang soil.
-At present, Holy Family College is fully owned, managed, and administered by the Catholic Diocese of Ikot Ekpene with the Most Rev. Bishop (Dr.) C.R.
-Umoh as her proprietor.
+At present, Holy Family College is fully owned, managed, and administered by the Catholic Diocese of Ikot Ekpene, with the Most Rev. Bishop (Dr.) C.R.
+Umoh as proprietor.
 Holy Family College runs both junior and senior secondary segments.
-Though fully a boarding school, a few students, for some serious reasons, are allowed by the College Administration to attend the College as day students from home.
-Originally founded and operated as a grammar school, Holy Family College now runs all subjects in core science, commercial and technological disciplines prescribed and recommended in the Nigerian Secondary School Curriculum of Studies.
-In addition, subjects such as etiquette, Latin, etc. are included in our curriculum of studies to help our students meet current global demands.
+Though it is a boarding school, a few students are allowed by the administration to attend as day students and remain in their homes.
+Originally founded and operated as a grammar school, Holy Family College now teaches subjects in core science, commercial and technological disciplines as prescribed and recommended in the Nigerian Secondary School Curriculum of Studies.

 Location

-The Holy Family College is located in Oku-Abak in Abak Town.
+The Holy Family College is located in Ikot Abasi road opposite Government Technical College Oku Abak in Abak Town.
 It is easily accessible either from the Ikot Abai/Ukanafun Ekparakwa axis, Ikot Ekpene axis, or Uyo/Etinan axis as it is situated along the Abak-Ekparakwa Highway.

 Facilities

-The college has excellent boarding, social, spiritual, and academic facilities.
-HOFACO has several comfortable hostel blocks for accommodation; well-equipped classroom blocks; an expansive and well-furnished dining hall; regular and treated water supply; 3 standby generating plants to complement (PHCN) power supply; a solar-powered ICT Centre linked to the World Wide Web with more than 100 computer sets; a functional school bus to facilitate staff and students’ movements.
-With well-equipped Physics, Chemistry, Biology, Agriculture, Intro.
-Technology, Fine Arts, Home Economics, etc. laboratories and enough competent, well-trained, and regularly retrained teachers in all subjects and other areas of our educational endeavors, our students are sure to inherit the tradition of all-round excellence for which HOFACO is known.
+The college has boarding, social, spiritual, and academic facilities.